-The reforestation company assigned Rick to the veterans' camp, while Manu went with the rookies.
-New forestry regulations applied to both veterans and rookies.
-Trees have to be planted under specific instructions, or they would be “failures”.
-The veterans had a quality meeting, and the rookies, a week of training.
-The rookies recruitment process ended with a quality inspection.
-To make the cut, rookies had to meet their quotas.
-Manu planted lots of trees, but they were too low, too shallow, and too crooked.
-His trees did not meet the specs.
+The rookies training week ended with a quality inspection.
+If they passed it, they would continue for the rest of the season.
+To make the cut, rookies had to meet their quality quotas.
+Manu planted lots of trees, but they were too low, too shallow, or too crooked.
+At the end of the week, his trees did not meet the specs.
 Manu did not make the cut.

-Fired as a tree planter, Manu found a job as the assistant chef for the veteran camp.
-He confirmed the rumor: Janice, the new quality inspector, was a spec Nazi.
+Fired as a tree planter, Manu's cheerful attitude got him a second chance.
+He landed a job in the kitchen at the veterans' camp.
+He spoke openly about his layoff, and confirmed the rumor: Janice, the new quality inspector, was a spec Nazi.
 She lived and died by government regulations, even when they defied common sense.
-It annoyed everyone, but Janice had the last word.
-She fired six rookies out of ten in that first week.
-They called her “Janice the mantis”.
+It annoyed everyone, but Janice was the authority.
+Along with Manu, she fired five other rookies in that first week.
+They called her Janice the mantis.

 A storm lashed out over the weekend, causing mud slides around the camp.
 Consequently, the shipment of trees was delayed by two days.
-Planters huddled up inside the big tent, played cards and drinking games.
-“Flip cup” was their favorite.
-It’s a race where players line up on both sides of a table with a cup of alcohol in front of them.
-Each player drinks his cup and flips it on the table before the next player does the same.
-The game goes on until the last player flips his or her cup, or runs out of alcohol.
-They played flip cups on Saturday night, until they ran out of alcohol.
+Planters huddled up inside the big tent, played games, drinking, and waiting for trees to arrive.
+The most popular game was “Flip cup”.
+Flip cup is a drinking game, where two teams line up on each side of a table.
+The goal is to drink, flip the cup, and land it upside down on the table.
+The game goes on until the last player flips their cup.
+They played flip cups on Saturday night until they ran out of alcohol.

-In the corner, behind the wood stove, Manu was the only person not playing.
-As a kitchen employee, Janice had no authority over him.
-He clapped, leaned back, and watched the show from the corner.
+Behind the wood stove, Manu was the only person not playing.
+As a kitchen staff, Janice had no authority over him.
+He clapped to everything she said and leaned back to watch the show.
+The game lasted five minutes.
 Janice’s team, drunk already, did not flip a single cup.
-They got obliterated in two minutes.
-When she lost, Janice screamed, “TWO OUT OF THREE!!!”.
-Nobody answered, except Manu who clapped and repeated, “TWO OUT OF THREE!”.
-Rick cursed and Manu laughed.
+When they lost, Janice screamed, “TWO OUT OF THREE!!!”.
+Nobody answered, except Manu who clapped and repeated, “YEAH!!!
+TWO OUT OF THREE!”.
+Rick cursed, and Manu laughed.

+Manu brushed off the incident with a joint.
 Rick did not get fired.